 “We need more integrated perspectives of science and society.
-My vision is an inter-faculty research and teaching platform integrated in European universities that inspires and fuels salient transdisciplinary research on societal needs and grand challenges.”
+My vision is an inter-faculty research and teaching platform integrated in European universities that inspires and fuels salient transdisciplinary research on societal transformative needs to meet the United Nations’ Sustainable Development Goals (SDGs).”

 – Dorothy J. Dankel, PhD